THE HENIG FURS FAMILY LOCATED AT THE MAIN OFFICE IN MONTGOMERY, ALABAMA

 THE HENIG FURS STORY

 In 1920, Henig Furs opened in New York City.
 Max Henig emigrated from Romania three years earlier and brought to Americas his expertise in fur manufacturing, a skill he learned from his father in Europe.
-Max sewed every fur by hand, a traditional passed down to his son, John Henig Sr., who joined the family business.
+Max sewed every fur by hand, a tradition passed down to his son, John Henig Sr., who joined the family business.

 During World War II, John was stationed in Fort Benning, Ga., where he met and fell in love with a young lady from Florala, Alabama.
 She preferred to be near her Southern roots, so rather than bring his new wife north; John decided to bring his father’s fur trade South and opened the fur department at Montgomery Fair.
 This began what would become the largest fur company in the Southeast and one of the biggest in the nation.